 SECTION 4.
-The City of Glendale will establishintends to adopt policies and practices designed to reach a goal of having at least 10% of GWP customers adopt solar and energy storage systems by 2027, and develop additional demand management measures, with a minimum total peak dispatchable and peak-load-reducing capacity of 100 MW.
+The City of Glendale will establish policies and practices to reach a goal of having at least 10% of GWP customers adopt solar and energy storage systems by 2027, and develop additional demand management measures, with a minimum total peak dispatchable and peak-load-reducing capacity of 100 MW.

 SECTION 5.
-Staff is directed to develop a plan designed to achieve the goals stated in Section 4, consistent with the following direction.
+Staff is directed to develop a plan to achieve the goals stated in Section 4, consistent with the following direction.

-- Staff is to engage a consultant to develop this plan. - The plan is to be submitted to City Council for approval and adoption consideration on or before October 18, 2022 - The plan will comply with the guidelines in Attachment A hereto.
+- Staff is to engage a consultant to develop this plan. - The plan is to be submitted to City Council for approval and adoption on or before October 18, 2022. - The plan will comply with the guidelines in Attachment A hereto.